valmi-io/value/README.md

 # Value Platform

 Outcome-based billing and payments infrastructure for AI agents.
-Meter usage, configure flexible pricing, and track profitability — so you can focus on building great AI products.
+Meter usage, configure flexible pricing, and track profitability, so you can focus on building great AI products.

 ## Overview